LTUC/amman-dotnet-401d2/Curriculum/Class05/README.md

 Newly formed classes are called child classes, and the classes that child classes are derived from are called parent classes.

 It's important to note that child classes override or extend the functionality (e.g., attributes and behaviors) of parent classes.
-In other words, child classes inherit all of the parent�s attributes and behaviors but can also specify different behavior to follow.
+In other words, child classes inherit all of the parent's attributes and behaviors but can also specify different behavior to follow.
 The most basic type of class is an object, which generally all other classes inherit as their parent.

 #### Single Inheritance